 While a delay in providing notice will not automatically justify denial of a claim, Florida law imposes a presumption of prejudice when the insured fails to comply with the policy terms in providing notice.
 Although the presumption of prejudice can be rebutted, policyholders can expect the insurance company to make things difficult if notice of the loss is not provided in a timely fashion.
-While the specific policy provisions may vary, some of the information the homeowner will typically be asked to provide when filing a third party liability claim includes:
+While the specific policy provisions may vary, some of the information the homeowner will typically be asked to provide when filing a third party injury or liability claim includes:

 - The name of the insured and the policy number